rd273001/Quote_Generator/README.md

 The project structure follows the standard setup for a React project with Vite.
 Here are the main folders:

 - `src`: Contains the source code for the React components, Redux slices, and styles.
-  - `components`: Reusable UI components.
+  - `pages`: Components for Pages of App(Home, Bookmarks).
-  - `features`: React components related to specific features (e.g., Quotes, Bookmarks).
+  - `components`: Reusable UI components (e.g.,Layout, QuoteCard, LoadingIndicator).
   - `store`: Redux slices for managing global state.
   - `styles`: Stylesheets, including Tailwind CSS.
 - `public`: Static assets and the `index.html` file.